zzy5111398/wedriot/README.md

-# wedroit
+# wedroit|微抓
-## Python crawler of wexin group.
+## Python crawler of WeChat group.|微信群的python爬虫
-If you are beset by too many weixin article to archive just like me, this python crawler will help you out of this trap.
+If you are beset by too many WeChat article to archive just like me, this python crawler will help you out of this trap.

 I will write the project below in chinese, forgive me about my lack of lexical.